 Deferred income tax balances reflect the effects of temporary differences between the financial reporting and tax bases of the Company's assets and liabilities using enacted tax rates expected to apply when taxes are actually paid or recovered.
-In addition, deferred tax assets are recorded for net operating loss ("NOL") and credit carryforwards for Qualtrics International Inc.
+In addition, deferred tax assets are recorded for net operating loss ("NOL") and credit carryforwards.